 You can read more about the four types of Working for Families payments here, and the good news is that you may be able to get the in-work tax credit while receiving PPL.

 Also, if you register for PPL and Best Start, then your Best Start payments will begin after your PPL ends.

-If you’re self-employed, you’re allowed to do ‘occasional oversight or administration of your business’ without losing your PPL payments.
+If you're self-employed, these hours allow you to do 'occasional oversight or administration of your business' without losing your PPL payments.

-Just make sure you use a secondary tax code for any income you get while being paid PPL, to avoid being hit with a tax bill at the end of the financial year.
+Tax-wise, it's important to use a secondary tax code if you get any other income while being paid PPL, to avoid being hit with a tax bill at the end of the financial year.
 Inland Revenue says the secondary tax code should be used for your smaller income.